JROChub/power_house/docs/book_of_power.md

 38. When verifying transcripts manually, check each line for formatting errors.
 39. Example: double-check there are no tab characters.
 40. Use a script to detect trailing spaces; remove them before digest generation.
-41. Understand that transcripts are not logs—they are proof artifacts.
+41. Understand that transcripts are not logs--they are proof artifacts.
 42. Do not mix general logging messages within transcript files.
 43. Use separate log for CLI output.
 44. This manual enforces the rule: transcripts must be pristine.